symfony/webpack-encore/README.rst

     module.exports = {
         plugins: [
             // include whatever plugins you want
-            // but make sure you install these via npm/yarn! require('autoprefixer')
+            // but make sure you install these via yarn or npm! require('autoprefixer')
         ]
     }